-- From 1856 to 1882 – Josef Herzenberg, born in Piltene, from 1849 to 1856 he was a rabbi in Piltene, then swapped places with Mendel Israelsohn.
-Rabbi Herzenberg surved in Liepāja for 25 years.
-He died in about 1882 at the end of the Simhat Torah holiday.
+- From 1856 to 1882 – Josef Herzenberg, born in Piltene, from 1849 to 1856 was Rabbi in Piltene and then swapped places with Mendel Israelsohn.
+Rabbi Herzenberg served in Liepāja for 25 years and died about 1882 at the end of the Simhat Torah holiday.

-- Jakob Denezohn, born in 1840 was the Rabbi of Liepāja.
-He was a student of the world-famous Rabbi Joseph ben Ber Soloveichik.
-In 1896 he published his book “Sheerit Yaakov” (The Offspring of Jacob).
-He died in deep old age in 1920.
-He left many manuscripts of responsas on the Torah.
+- Jakob Denezohn, born in 1840 was Rabbi of Liepāja.
+He was a student of the world-famous Rabbi Joseph ben Ber Soloveichik and in 1896 published his book “Sheerit Yaakov” (The Offspring of Jacob).
+He died at the age of 80 in 1920 leaving many manuscripts of responsa on the Torah.

-- 1887 to 1905 – Meir Atlas.
-He served in Liepāja, then Salantai and Kobrin.
-Died in 1926.
+- From 1887 to 1905 Meir Atlas served in Liepāja, then Salantai and Kobrin.
+He died in 1926.
 One of his brothers-in-law Gaon Elhanan ben Beynesh Waserman was born in Bauska.

-- Since 1890 Elion Marcus was the mohel of the Liepāja Rabbinate since 1890.
-He studied at Dr. F.Klein ‘s yeshiva there.
-Died in Liepāia in July 1941, during the Nazi occupation.
+- In 1890 Elion Marcus became the mohel of the Liepāja Rabbinate having studied at Dr. F.Klein ‘s yeshiva.
+He died in Liepāia in July 1941 during the Nazi occupation.

-- Since 1900 – Abramovich Mosus was the mohel of the Liepāja Rabbinate.
-Died in Liepāja in 1942 during the Nazi occupation.
+- In 1900 Abramovich Mosus became the mohel of the Liepāja Rabbinate.
+He died in Liepāja in 1942 during the Nazi occupation.

-- Since 1913 – Hasdan Schmuel was the mohel of the Liepāja Rabbinate.
+- In 1913 Hassan Schmuel became the mohel of the Liepāja Rabbinate.